oroinc/documentation/user/back-office/customers/accounts/manage.rst

    :alt: Account actions from the account list displaying the view, edit, and delete icons for the selected account

 * View |IcView|
-* Delete  |IcDelete|
+* Delete  |Trash-SVG|
 * Edit |IcEdit|

 In addition to editing an account on the edit page, you can quickly amend the necessary information using inline editing for specific columns in the grid, such as account name, owner or tags.
-To edit within the grid, click |IcPencil|.
+To edit within the grid, click |Pencil-SVG|.

 .. image:: /user/img/customers/accounts/accounts_grid_inline_editing.gif
    :alt: Inline editing for specific columns on the page of all accounts